 What Are Airline Mistake Fares?
 The Ultimate Travel Hack

-What Exactly is an Mistake Fare?
+What is an Airline Mistake Fare?

 At its core, an airline mistake fare is exactly what it sounds like: an error in the pricing algorithms or human entry that lists airfare at a significantly lower cost than intended.
 This can be due to several factors, such as currency conversion mistakes, technical glitches, or simply a typo.
 Whatever the cause, the result is a price tag that looks too good to be true.